 The medical biller is responsible for taking note of all services offered by the hospital/healthcare facility to make that chargeable.
 The medical biller will convert the visit report into diagnostic and procedure codes to generate a superbill.

 The next step includes validation of charges for claim submission/reimbursement/direct payment as per the patient’s will.

 3. Claim submission

-After preparing the bill and receiving confirmation, the medical biller sends the invoice electronically to the respective insurance agency for payment.
+After preparing bill to your clients and receiving confirmation, the medical biller uses the invoice templates word and generates the medical bill and then sends the invoice to the respective insurance agency for payment.
+Try the professional invoice generator for easy and fast creation of medical invoices.
 The medical biller analyses the codes used and confirms HIPPA compliance rules.

 Before submitting a report back to the provider, the payer undertakes claim adjudication to analyze each claim to accept, reject, or deny it.